snarfed/beautifulsoup/doc/source/index.rst

 Let's say you want to use Beautiful Soup look at a document's <a>
 tags.
 It's a waste of time and memory to parse the entire document and then go over it again looking for <a> tags.
-It would be much faster to ignore everthing that wasn't an <a> tag in the first place.
+It would be much faster to ignore everything that wasn't an <a> tag in the first place.
 The ``SoupStrainer`` class allows you to choose which parts of an incoming document are parsed.
 You just create a ``SoupStrainer`` and pass it in to the ``BeautifulSoup`` constructor as the ``parse_only`` argument.